Getting Started

 Is my business/organization eligible to become a designated employer?

-- have been actively operating under the same management in the community for at least two years (or be newly relocated with a significant local contribution).
+- Have been actively operating under the same management in the community for at least two years (or be a new relocation that contributes significantly to the local economy).

-- Be in good standing with federal and provincial laws, including employment standards, health and safety, and immigration rules.
+- Be in good standing with all applicable federal and provincial laws, including employment standards, occupational health and safety, and immigration rules.

-- Offer eligible jobs that are full-time, permanent, non-seasonal, and offer fair wages based on local standards.
+- Offer eligible jobs that are full-time, permanent, non-seasonal, and pay fair wages based on Job Bank or local standards.

-- Operate locally: At least 75% of the work must take place within the community boundaries.
+- Operate locally.
+At least 75% of the job’s work must take place within the community boundaries.

-- Support newcomers: You must complete mandatory training and commit to helping your new employee and their family settle in the community.
+- Support newcomers.
+You must complete mandatory onboarding and intercultural competency training and commit to helping your employee and their family settle successfully in the community.

-If you meet these requirements, you can apply for designation through the West Kootenay Rural Community Immigration Pilot.
+If your business meets these requirements, you can apply for designation through the West Kootenay RCIP.
+If not, your business or organization is ineligible.

 Should I get designated if my sector is not a priority sector?